 The automation software, which will be covered more in depth in a different section, ensures that alarms are handled consistently.
 It provides scripts for operators based on a series of variables provided by the devices and situations described by subscribers.

 Finally, redundant technology, which consists of databases, firewalls, signal paths, networks, access switches and various other items, works together to provide a seamless infrastructure to facilitate the reception and management of critical events.

-Operators are the people who respond to and manage events when an alarm occurs.
+Central station alarm operators are the people who respond to and manage events when an alarm occurs.
 They are responsible for delivering exceptional service to account contacts, making important decisions in short time windows, and ensuring that its customers are well represented.

 Operators are selected for hire based on core characteristics that are essential in the monitoring center environment.